Search This Blog

 The difference between “absolute thinking” and “conditional thinking” is that absolute thinking is rooted in the belief that “this is the way,” the undisputed fact.
 Believing this automatically terminates further consideration of other or alternative explanations or solutions.
 Like a detective who “knows” John Jones is guilty and then looks exclusively for evidence to support that hypothesis, never considering that there could be or are other suspects, the absolute thinker defaults to a mindless consideration of the evidence.
 Mindfulness, on the other hand, necessitates “conditional thinking.”
 In conditional thinking, I remain open to the metaphorical fact that there may be more ways to get from Philadelphia to New York City than via I-95 and that circumstances or context could warrant pursuing a different course of action.

 Absolute statements leave no room for question; there is no room for exploring “what if…” Conditional statements, on the other hand, invite speculation; they expand the boundaries of possibility.
-Such differentiation becomes important when considering how individuals in positions of real or presumed authority deliver information.
+Such differentiation becomes essential when considering how individuals in positions of actual or presumed authority deliver information.

 Assume you are speaking with a physician – or therapist, lawyer, detective, or another perceived as in authority.
 You’re told that all indications are this is cancer – or ‘depression,’ ‘liable,’ ‘proof.’
 First, what are you experiencing emotionally, and second, in what role have you cast yourself that triggers that emotional reaction?
 Likely, you are emotionally upset and see yourself as a “patient” or “client/patient” or “defendant” or “suspect,” mindlessly considering that role as you act according to your absolute understanding of how one in that role should act.